jhlothamer/asset_pile_viewer/README.md

   * Previewing all supported assets under a selected folder (see supported file formats below)
   * Adding keywords to folders and files
   * Filter assets by file name and keywords
+  * Light and dark mode
-  * Supports Windows and Linux.
+  * Supports Windows and Linux

 <p align="center">
 <img src="readme_images/screenshot.png" />
 </p>

 ## Supported File Formats
 The following file formats are currently supported: